Offline Meta-Reinforcement Learning with Online Self-Supervision: Preliminaries

-A meta-episode consists of sampling a task $\task \sim \ptask$, collecting $\Ta$ trajectories with a policy $\policy$, adapting the policy to the task between each trajectory, and measuring the performance on the last trajectory.
-We write the policy's adaptation procedure as $\adapt$, parameterized by meta-parameters $\mparam$.
-Between each trajectory, the adaptation procedure transforms the history of interactions $\bh$ within the meta-episode into a context \mbox{$\bz = \adapt(\bh)$} that summarizes the previous interactions.
-This context $\bz \in \zspace$ is then given to the policy $\policy(\ba, \mid \bs, \bz)$.
-The exact representation of $\policy$, $\adapt$, and $\zspace$ depends on the specific meta-RL method used.
+A meta-episode consists of sampling a task $\task \sim \ptask$, collecting $\Ta$ trajectories with a policy $\policy$ with parameters $\pparam$, adapting the policy to the task between trajectories, and measuring the performance on the last trajectory.
+Between trajectories, the adaptation procedure transforms the states and actions $\bh$ from the current meta-episode into a context \mbox{$\bz = \adapt(\bh)$}, which is then given to the policy $\policy(\ba, \mid \bs, \bz)$ for adaptation.
+The exact representation of $\policy$, $\adapt$, and $\bz$ depends on the specific meta-RL method used.
 For example, the context $\bz$ can be weights of a neural network~\citep{finn2017model} outputted by a gradient update, hidden activations ouputted by a recurrent neural network~\citep{duan2016rl}, or latent variables outputted by a stochastic encoder~\citep{rakelly2019efficient}.
 Using this notation, the objective in meta-RL is to learn the adaptation parameters $\mparam$ and policy parameters $\pparam$ to maximize performance on a meta-episode given a new task $\task$ sampled from $p(\task)$.

 \paragraph{PEARL.} Since we require an off-policy meta-RL procedure for offline meta-training, we build on probabilistic embeddings for actor-critic RL (PEARL)~\citep{rakelly2019efficient}, an online off-policy meta-RL algorithm.
-In PEARL, $\bz$ is a vector and the adaptation procedure $\adapt$ that maps $\bh$ to $\bz$ consists of sampling $\bz$ from a distribution $\bz \sim \enc(\bz \mid \bh)$.
-The distribution $\enc$ is generated by an encoder network with parameters $\mparam$.
-This encoder is a set-based network that processes all of the tuples in \mbox{$\bh = \{\bs_i, \ba_i, r_i, \bs'_i\}_{i=1}^\metabatchsize$} in a permutation-invariant manner to produce the mean and variance of a diagonal multivariate Gaussian.
+In PEARL, $\bz$ is a vector and the adaptation procedure $\adapt$ consists of sampling $\bz$ from a distribution $\bz \sim \enc(\bz \mid \bh)$.
+The distribution $\enc$ is generated by an encoder with parameters $\eparam$.
+This encoder is a neural network that processes the tuples in \mbox{$\bh = \{\bs_i, \ba_i, r_i, \bs'_i\}_{i=1}^\metabatchsize$} in a permutation-invariant manner to produce the mean and variance of a diagonal multivariate Gaussian.
 The policy is a contextual policy $\policy(\ba \mid \bs, \bz)$ conditioned on $\bz$ by concatenating $\bz$ to the state $\bs$.